-6.67.
-If we were given information that suggested that someone who does not reside at or attends our location has been abused by one of our members of staff, the DSL would immediately report this to the Local Authority and LADO.
+812 6.67.
+If we were given information that suggested that someone who does not reside at or attends our location 813 has been abused by one of our members of staff, the DSL would immediately report this to the Local 814 Authority and LADO.
 The Head of Service must be kept informed and HR Business Partner consulted.
-Should the staff member be involved we would then formally advise the member of staff of the allegation, making it clear that we would not play any part in the investigatory process.
-The employee would be advised of the possibility of facing suspension, re-assignment to other duties (to manage any perceived risks) etc., in exactly the same way as if the allegation had involved an Individual at our home/school/college.
+815 Should the staff member be involved we would then formally advise the member of staff of the allegation, 816 making it clear that we would not play any part in the investigatory process.
+The employee would be 817 advised of the possibility of facing suspension, re-assignment to other duties (to manage any perceived risks) etc., in exactly the same way as if the allegation had involved an Individual at our 818 819 home/school/college.
 However, HR Business Partner must be consulted before any action is taken.
-If the allegation were subsequently proved to be unfounded, he or she would be given full support in resuming their career.
-Should we be asked by LADO/Safeguarding authority to be involved in any potential investigations or parts of it, a HR Business Partner will have to be consulted first.
-At this point, an assessment will need to be made to identify what detail (if any) can be disclosed to a member of staff involved.
+If the 820 allegation were subsequently proved to be unfounded, he or she would be given full support in resuming their career.
+Should we be asked by LADO/Safeguarding authority to be involved in any potential 821 822 investigations or parts of it, a HR Business Partner will have to be consulted first.
+At this point, an 823 assessment will need to be made to identify what detail (if any) can be disclosed to a member of staff 824 involved.

-Allegation of abuse of an Individual who is not registered at our provision- third party involved provided by the leading agency and report back to the Head of Service who will explore any associated risk/s in relation to the provision.
+8Allegation of abuse of an Individual who is not registered at our provision-third party involved provided by the leading agency and report back to the Head of Service who will explore any associated risk/s in relation to the provision.

-6.68.
-If we were given information that suggested that someone who does not reside at or attends our location has been abused by a third party (known or unknown to the provision), the DSL would immediately report this to the Local Authority and Police.
+826 6.68.
+If we were given information that suggested that someone who does not reside at or attends our location 827 has been abused by a third party (known or unknown to the provision), the DSL would immediately report 828 this to the Local Authority and Police.
 The Head of Service must be kept informed.
 DSL will follow advice

-Allegations against staff
+8Allegations against staff

-- 6.69.
-All allegations must be reported to the DSL, Sara Ferguson or in their absence to a DSL Deputy see your local Safeguarding poster.
-In addition, where appropriate HR Business Partner must be consulted. - 6.70.
+- 832 6.69.
+All allegations must be reported to the DSL, Patrick Sullivan, or in their absence to the DSL Deputy see 833 your local Safeguarding poster.
+In addition, where appropriate - HR Business Partner must be consulted. - 834 6.70.
 When an allegation is made against a member of staff, set procedures must be followed, see the flow chart in Appendix 3.
-Child Protection and safeguarding procedure (Flow chart). - 6.71.
-Staff MUST act on every allegation; all repeated allegations must be treated as new and carefully assessed and investigated.
-Staff who are the subject of an allegation have the right to have their case dealt with fairly, quickly and consistently and to be kept informed of its progress. - 6.72.
+Child Protection and safeguarding procedure (Flow chart). - 836 6.71.
+Staff MUST act on every allegation; all repeated allegations must be treated as new and carefully assessed 837 and investigated.
+Staff who are the subject of an allegation have the right to have their case dealt with 838 fairly, quickly and consistently and to be kept informed of its progress. - 839 6.72.
 Staff should refer to the 25.08.
 Guidance for staff who have the allegation made against them provided for what to do in the event an allegation is made against them.

-Allegations against staff in Education
+8Allegations against staff in Education